shiyunchengAI/M2EX/README.md

 - `files/`: Stores images files of the EHRXQA datasets
 - `preprocess/`: Scripts for preprocessing data.
 - `reports/`: Stores reports files of the EHRXQA datasets
-- `src/`: Source code for the XMODE framework.
+- `src/`: Source code for the M2EX framework.
 - `tools/`: Utility scripts and tools.
 - `README.md`: This file.
 - `requirements.txt`: List of dependencies required to run the project.